ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/statistics.rst

 Evaluating Results
 ------------------

-* Select a result folder for showing their statistics and histogramms
+* Select a result folder for showing their statistics and histograms
 * Histograms over a folder are shown in one (scrollable) row of images
 * Selecting the white background of the folder list clears the histogram preview panel
 * Each row of histograms contains the contents of the corresponding folder in the folder list